-1. Clarity
+1. Clarity and ease of application.

 In many cases, the determination of minimal human intervention will be clear.
 But, the concept could be difficult to apply in some situations.
 In those situations, states could look to guidance from organizations that have used the concept in other contexts, including: